Friends

 Take a Stand (TAS) and I-SEA have formed a partnership to collaborate on courageous youth climate action.
 The aim of TAS is to inspire, motivate and empower youth to protect and conserve the environment through art, film, and youth-driven actions.
 Youth represent honest and powerful voices for social change in their communities and are important advocates for better protection of plants, animals, and the natural communities they call home.

-The TAS-I-SEA collaboration is already underway with our joint support of Arian Tomar’s Youth Climate Mentorship Program and with the reciprocal prize sponsorship of our organizations’ two youth contests – the Student Innovation Challenge Contest and the Youth Climate Activism Award.
+The TAS-I-SEA collaboration is already underway with our joint support of Arian Tomar’s Youth Climate Mentorship Program and with the reciprocal prize sponsorship of our organizations’ two youth contests – the Student Innovation Challenge Contest and the National Youth Climate Activism Award.

 Transition Salt Spring